rohan-french/logic-site/content/about.md

 One day I'll probably put some of the Python programs I developed to put together the continuous assessment for the subject online here.

-Currently I'm in the Netherlands where I'm working with Associate Professor Catarina Dutilh Novaes on the <a href="https://sites.google.com/site/therootsofdeduction/">Roots of Deduction</a> project at the University of Groningen, where I'm working on connections between proof-theory and dialogue games.
+From 2015-2016 I was a postdoctoral researcher in the Netherlands, working with Associate Professor Catarina Dutilh Novaes on the <a href="https://sites.google.com/site/therootsofdeduction/">Roots of Deduction</a> project at the University of Groningen, where I worked on various connections between proof-theory and dialogue games.

 My research is focused on issues in _philosophical logic_ and the _philosophy of logic_.
 I'm particularly interested in issues concerning philosophical proof-theory (esp. proof-theory